SudoRohit/SITEdownloader/README.md

-## Guide to download files from *SITE* using selenium on linux and make the task automated by running the script at a certain time everyday.
+## Guide to download files from *SITE* using selenium on linux(ubuntu) and make the task automated by running the script at a certain time everyday.

 1. Open terminal and download and install Python 3.9 or higher.
 You can use following commands to do that.
 ```